RocketMap/RocketMap/docs/extras/multi-account.md

 Example: `python runserver.py -u thunderfox01 -u thunderfox02 -p thunderfox`

+If you have multiple accounts with different auth services, you can specify multiple -a values.

+Example: `python runserver.py -a ptc -a ptc -a google -u thunderfox01 -u thunderfox02 -u thunderfox03@gmail.com -p thunderfox01 -p thunderfox02 -p thunderfox03`

 ## Using config.ini

 To use multiple accounts with config.ini, you must surround all the accounts and passwords in brackets [] and seperate them with a comma and space.